Philip-Erd/CodeTheClassics/README.md

 # CodeTheClassics
-A repository where I try to recode some classic games using haxe and heaps.
+A repository where I try to recode some classic video games using haxe and heaps.